Labor Day parade in South Plainfield canceled due to security concerns

-SOUTH PLAINFIELD, New Jersey (WABC) -- The South Plainfield Labor Day parade in New Jersey has been canceled due to security concerns over homemade fireworks, police said.
+SOUTH PLAINFIELD, New Jersey (WABC) -- The South Plainfield Labor Day parade in New Jersey was canceled Monday due to security concerns over homemade fireworks, police said.

 The incident involved a resident who makes firework-like devices.
 A half dozen of the devices were found on his property near a wooded area, which is in proximity to the parade route, authorities said.